So, you decided you are going vegan for the animals.

 Confession time: I haven’t intentionally eaten meat for about 2 decades, yet: I crave a beef taco from time to time.

 Alright, before you go on to say what a bad vegan message that is, I want to give you a different perspective.
-I m human- a human who use to eat meat!
+I m human- a human who used to eat meat!

 Even though I enjoyed the taste of beef taco, I have not acted on my cravings.
 Why?
 Because of I decided to forgo meat to reduce animal cruelty.

-When you go vegan, you may find yourself missing out on those animal products you use to eat so frequently.
+When you go vegan, you may find yourself missing out on those animal products you ate so frequently in the past.
 Which leads us to the next question…

 What Can I Do About It?